wireapp/ansible-cassandra/README.md

     cassandra_cluster_name: my_cluster
     cassandra_keyspaces:
       - my_keyspace1
+    # set installed java package version manually. required when using Ubuntu 18.04. see: [A note on Java 8 and Ubuntu 18.04](#a-note-on-Java-8-and-Ubuntu-18.04)
+    java_packages: openjdk-8-jdk
   roles:
-    # ensure to install java ntp first, e.g. by running these roles (see Dependencies section):
+    # ensure to install java and ntp first, e.g. by running these roles (see Dependencies section):
     # - ansible-ntp
-    # - ansible-java
+    # - ansible-role-java
     - ansible-cassandra
 ```